Schmidt SON light mounts

 Some headlights, like those from Schmidt, have a switch that protrudes upwards from the body of the light.
 If the light is mounted at the fork crown, and if your bike has lots of cables routed past the fork crown, such as for STI and ERGO shifters, those cables might contact the switch, turning your headlight on or off as you turn the handlebar.
 So you may find that you need to arrange your cables differently.

 Mounting any headlight at the fork crown has several benefits.
 It leaves your handlebar clear for cyclecomputers, altimeters, heart rate monitors and hot & cold running beer dispensers.
 And as noted above, the beam shapes of German headlights are optimized for the height of the fork crown on a standard bicycle.
-Positioning the light too high or too low makes the beam less effective.
+Positioning the light too high or too low makes the beam less effective, though too low is far worse than too high.

 Here you can see the hot setup back in 1999.
 On our tandem, using a standard Lumotec, I use a Schmidt cantilever style fork crown mount.
 The headlight is high enough above the tire that the beam isn't blocked by the tire.
 There's a handlebar bag above the light.
 I'm tall enough (5'10") that the handlebar is high enough to hold the bag high enough to clear the light.
 If you ride with a lower handlebar, you might not have space for a headlight there.